debjitpal5040/debjitpal5040/README.md

-### Hi there 👋, My name is Debjit Pal 😄
+### Hi there, I am Debjit Pal aka [debjitpal5040][website]👋
-#### I am an Undergraduate Computer Science Engineering Student 👨🏻‍💻
+## I'm a Student, Son and Developer!! 👨🏻‍💻
-I live in Dakshineswar, Kolkata, India 🇮🇳
+I live in Dakshineswar, Kolkata, India 🇮🇳 <br>
-Currently I am studying B.Tech in CSE at Kalyani Government Engineering College (KGEC)
+Currently I am studying B.Tech in CSE (2019-2023) at Kalyani Government Engineering College (KGEC)
-- 🔭 I’m currently working on iOS development
+- 🔭 I’m currently working on iOS and Android app development
-- 🌱 I’m currently learning Abstract Algebra and Graph Theory
+- 🌱 I’m currently learning Automata and Advanced algorithms
-- 👯 I’m looking to collaborate on Intermediate Python Projects
+- 👯 I’m looking to collaborate on any Python/R/Swift Projects
-- 🤔 I’m looking for help with Formal Language and Automata
+- 🤔 I’m looking for help with Machine Learning and Docker
-- 💬 Ask me about any Interesting topic of Mathematics and Algorithms
+- 💬 Ask me about any topic of Mathematics and Algorithms
-- ⚡ Fun fact: I get lured mostly by Pure Mathematics and Theoretical Computer Science
+- ⚡ Fun fact: My hobbies are swimming, cooking and playing cricket
 ## Let's Connect 🤝

 <a href="https://www.linkedin.com/in/debjit-pal-539214192">